 A Journey of Self-Discovery

+Life is rarely straightforward and having an opportunity to explore and reappraise difficulties in a therapeutic setting can lead to new perspectives and new ways of approaching our relationship to ourselves, the people in our lives, our histories and our possible futures.
 Being able to talk openly to someone else in a confidential and accepting setting can be helpful in itself.
-It can also help in gaining understanding and acceptance, working through difficulties you are facing and helping you to make the changes you wish.
+It can also help in gaining understanding and acceptance, working through difficulties you are facing and helping you to make the changes you wish to make.

 As well as giving practical help in dealing with difficult issues and feelings, I believe in seeing our experiences as important influences that shape our character and can, in the longer term, lead to wisdom and self-knowledge.
 An important element in this exploration is the relationship between the counsellor and client.
 Research shows that it is this relationship that, over time, helps the healing process to take place.